solowon27/Portfolio/README.md

 # README

 This is an HTML file with associated CSS and image assets that make up a portfolio website.
 This website is a portfolio of a Full-Stack web developer named Solomon Tegegne. in this project, I have used HTML and CSS to create a website that contains a header, a main section, and a footer.
 The website is responsive and can be viewed on a variety of devices. and also I have used the flexbox layout to create a responsive layout for the website.
-** you can have a better understanding about the framework if u look at the design presentation pdf file inside the assets folder.
+** you can have a better understanding about the framework if u look at the Framework presentation pdf file inside the assets folder.
+** inside the assets folder there are 7 screenshoots that show the different layout of the website on different screen sizes.

 ## File structure